What is the role of a health and safety committee?

 Blog » What is the role of a health and safety committee?

-Safety in the workplace is related to both injury and illness.
-Safety Committees regularly hold meetings with employees and management to make sure everyone understands specific safety protocols and also ensures all protocols are easily and correctly implemented.
+Safety committees hold regular meetings with employees and management to make sure that everyone understands specific safety protocols.
+These meetings also ensure that protocols are properly implemented and changed (if necessary).

-When a Safety Committee is working effectively and properly, both management and employees communicate potential safety hazards and prevent these hazards from causing injury.
-Safety Committees are usually run by EHS managers and are sometimes also attended by lower-level employees who volunteer to participate.
+When a safety committee is working effectively, both management and employees communicate potential safety hazards and prevent these hazards from causing injuries.
+Safety committees are usually run by EHS (Environmental Health & Safety) managers and attended by frontline employees who volunteer to take part.

 Safety committee responsibilities

-Safety Committees have several responsibilities, always with the ultimate goal of protecting employees through specific practices and reducing (and ideally eliminating) workplace injury and accidents.
-These responsibilities include:
+Safety committees have several responsibilities, always with the goal of protecting employees.
+Through specific practices and procedures to deal with identified hazards, these teams can reduce the probability that workplace injury and accidents will occur.
+Committee responsibilities include:

-- Implementing a reward system for employees when safe behavior is practiced.
+• Implementing a reward system for safe behavior

-- Reviewing data about the safety performance of the organization (where available).
+• Reviewing data about the organization’s safety performance

 Benefits of a safety committee